top of page

 The first of April is a special day of the year where it is traditional to fool others.
 Hence why it is called "April Fools' Day."
 The fools might as well be us, the ones being deceived for comedic effect.

-On the other hand, there are people who do not like deception, even if it is meant to make them laugh.
+On the other hand, there are people who do not like ulterior motives, even if the motive is to make them laugh.
 A trick, even if it is made up, is technically a scam.
 A scam made for comedic effect.
 The less aware we are of the deception being as such, the more likely we are to get emotionally hurt.
+Also, the less we care about such moral concerns, the easier it should be for us to not be deeply insulted.

 A magician, trickster, mentalist, etc., are acceptable tricksters.
 Some of us may even pay for their tricks.
 The reason we might like them is because we come prepared for the possibility of a surprise.
 Jokes, however, are just a variant of trickery.
-Magicians aren't necessarily good at comedy.
+Magicians aren't necessarily good at comedy, it seems like a specific miche in the world of "magic".

 The problem with jokes, logically, comes when awareness of them ruins the comedy.
 When you already know something is a joke, the element of surprise is ruined.
 Without subverting our expectations, a joke is most likely to be a poor one.
 Hence, a comedian doesn't usually explain the joke.

 As a kid, I once shook hands with another student, only to find myself mildly electrified.
-I'm serious; it happened, and I was a bit in shock (pun intended).
+Well, I was a bit in shock (pun intended).
 I did not expect that this other kid would electrify me, and thus I was disappointed in myself for putting my trust in him at the time.

 The funny thing about that uncomfortable situation wasn't that I suffered, but the subversion of expectations.
-That's why jokes can easily be cruel, and why some characters in fiction exist mainly for comic relief: their agony is supposed to make us laugh because of humor's logic.
+That's why jokes can easily be cruel, and why some characters in fiction exist mainly for comic relief, like General Skarr: their agony is supposed to make us laugh because of humor's absurd/unexpected/hidden logic.

 I'm glad that, back in elementary school, I wasn't a pregnant woman.